Mama Oho

 2. 02

-Sizzle the reserved shrimp shells in a large pot with a splash of oil until bright orange, then boil with the water for five minutes.
+In a large pot over medium-high heat, stir-fry the reserved shrimp shells in a splash of oil until bright orange, then pour in the water, simmer aggressively for 5 minutes, and discard the shells.

 3. 03